MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

     ![protect app.](media/protect-app.png)

     >[!NOTE]
-    > Cloud App Security can apply Azure Information Protection on files that are up to 50 MB.
+    > Defender for Cloud Apps can apply Azure Information Protection on files that are up to 50 MB.

 2. You're asked to choose one of your organization's classification labels to apply to the file, and click **Apply**.

     ![protection classification label.](media/protect-template.png)

-3. After you choose a classification label and select apply, Cloud App Security will apply the classification label to the original file.
+3. After you choose a classification label and select apply, Defender for Cloud Apps will apply the classification label to the original file.

 4. You can also remove classification labels by choosing the **Remove classification label** option.

-For more information about how Cloud App Security and Azure Information Protection work together, see [Automatically apply Azure Information Protection classification labels](use-case-information-protection.md).
+For more information about how Defender for Cloud Apps and Azure Information Protection work together, see [Automatically apply Azure Information Protection classification labels](use-case-information-protection.md).

 ### Automatically label files